 Accordingly, FFO, FFO Attributable to Stockholders and OP Unit Holders, FFO Attributable to Stockholders and Convertible Noncontrolling Interests, Core FFO, and Adjusted FFO should be reviewed in connection with other GAAP measurements, and should not be viewed as more prominent measures of performance than net income (loss) or cash flows from operations prepared in accordance with GAAP.
-Our FFO, FFO Attributable to Stockholders and OP Unit Holders, FFO Attributable to Stockholders and OP Unit Holders, FFO Attributable to Stockholders and Convertible Noncontrolling Interests, Core FFO, and Adjusted FFO, as presented, may not be comparable to amounts calculated by other REITs.
+Our FFO, FFO Attributable to Stockholders and OP Unit Holders, FFO Attributable to Stockholders and Convertible Noncontrolling Interests, Core FFO, and Adjusted FFO, as presented, may not be comparable to amounts calculated by other REITs.